MartinThoma/MartinThoma.github.io/_drafts/a-fast-solution-for-range-minimum-query.md

 </tr>
 </table>

-<h2>Linear search</h2>
+## Linear search
 The easiest solution for this task is to go through all elements.
 This will need a linear amount of time for each query.
 This is much to slow if you get many queries.

-<h2>Building blocks</h2>
+## Building blocks
 One possibility to make this one faster is to build blocks:
 <table>
 <tr>